Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ## Mongo DB

 Mongo DB has been the choice of database use (document-orientated database) where data is stored in key and field format (JSON).
-A database and collecetion created as below:
+A database and collection created as below:

 ```database :myCookBook```
 ```collection:recipe```